googleapis/python-storage/README_OPENTELEMETRY.rst

     from opentelemetry.sdk.metrics import MeterProvider

     #==============================================================================
-    # OPTIONAL: These lines of code will detect + scrape resource info from the env/metadata.
+    # OPTIONAL: These lines of code will scrape resource info from the env/metadata.
     # This info will then be passed down the line and added to metric info.
     from opentelemetry.tools.resource_detector import GoogleCloudResourceDetector
     resources = GoogleCloudResourceDetector().detect()

     # Note that this will NOT work if you are on a cloudtop, as you are on a
     # VM instance that belongs to the project "cloudtop:prod" which you likely
-    # don't have Cloud Monitoring write access to
+    # don't have Cloud Monitoring write access to.
     #==============================================================================

-    # If you don't want to capture resources, remove resource=resources
+    # If you don't want to capture resources, remove 'resource=resources'.
     metrics.set_meter_provider(MeterProvider(stateful=False, resource=resources))

     # Normal code below.
-This is your application / script
+This is your application / script.

 Check out captured metrics at `Cloud Monitoring <https://console.cloud.google.com/monitoring/metrics-explorer>`_.